 After the kids are done playing with the submersible lights you can use the glow water for so many other fun things.
 Check out the blacklight themed play date I recently hosted for ideas.

-Another great way to have fun with the glow water at bath without adding it directly to the water is to fill balloons with it.
-I recommend using traditional balloons rather than water balloons, as they pop very easily.
+Make a glowing water balloon bath.
+Another great way to have fun with glow water or tonic water at bath is to fill balloons with it.
 To fill the balloons we used a two liter bottle.
 We secured the balloon to the lip of the bottle, then flipped the bottle upside down.
 I held the balloon in place, while my husband squeezed the bottle.
 Then, we simply pulled the balloon off, and tied it.
 Very easy.

-Please note- after this bath play time was over, Rosie was given a proper bath for getting clean.
-Always supervise young children around balloons, and water in general, not just glow water.
-Rosie is always closely monitored during play times like this.
-We kept our eyes on her to ensure she did not attempt to drink the glowing water.
-While it is non-toxic, it is not meant for consumption.
-While I feel the glow water is completely safe, only do what you are comfortable with for your children.
+Please note- after these bath play times children should be given a proper bath for getting clean.
+Always supervise young children around balloons and water in general, not just glow water.
+Rosie and Jewel are always closely monitored during play times like this.

 Other Glowing Activities you Might Enjoy: